 To delete your project:

-Go to the Projects page in the Cloud Console:
+Go to the Projects page in the Google Cloud Console:

-Select the project you created for this Quickstart and click on the trash can icon next to delete it.
+Select the project you created for this quickstart and then click Delete.

 This shuts down the project and schedules it for deletion.